homeomorfismo/sites/psu-site/index.md

 # About me

 I’m Gabriel Pinochet Soto, a 25-year-old graduate student at [Portland State University](https://www.pdx.edu/).
 I’m doing my Ph.D. in Mathematical Sciences; I started in Fall 2021.
 Previously, I got my Master and Bachelor degree in Mathematics at [Pontificia Universidad Católica de Valparaíso](https://pucv.cl/).
-I also attended [IMPA](https://impa.br/)’s summer school in 2019.
+I also attended [IMPA](https://impa.br/)’s summer school in 2019 and the [Second NGSolve user meeting](https://ngsolve.org/news/2nd-ngsolve-user-meeting) in  2018.

 I like math.
 I like (most of) analysis.
 My current interests are functional analysis, numerical analysis, and numerical methods for differential equations.
 In particular, I have some work related to numerical methods for production-destruction models and resistivity measurements in axisymmetrical settings.